 - 1. All policies and procedures are for play at all levels: freshman, junior varsity and varsity. - 2.
 Schools may not schedule five (5) inning games.
 Any pre-arrangement to shorten games, because of emergency situations, must be approved prior to the game through the Chairman of the Baseball Committee and the NHIAA Executive Director.
 Penalty for failure to notify will result in forfeiture of the game by both teams. - 3.
 For any NHIAA Baseball Tournament Game, the higher seeded team will have the choice of dugouts. - 4.
 In Accordance With National Federation Baseball Rules: - The host school for regular season games and preliminary round tournament games shall designate areas for media.
 The NHIAA Baseball Committee shall determine areas for the media at neutral tournament sites. - A coach cannot coach the bases if he/she is not in a uniform. - 5.
 Batting Practice: The use of a pitching screen during pre-game warm-ups for both teams shall be mandatory. - 6.
-Jewelry And Body Piercing Rule: No jewelry, which includes body-piercing objects, shall be worn.
-Religious or medical alert medals must be properly secured under the uniform. - 7.
-All catchers or any player warming up a pitcher, during games or warm-ups, at any location must wear a mask with a throat protector.
+Jewelry Rule: NFHS Rules 1-5-9 and 3-3-1(d) apply here.
+In 2023, Rule 1-5-12 was removed which now allows all jewelry, including religious and medical medals (untapped) to be worn.
+However, the provision still applies (Rule 1-5-9) where if an umpire in his judgement, the jewelry poses potential harm or injury to the wearer or their opponent, the jewelry shall be immediately removed.
+It is of note that 3-3-1(d) still applies and bandanas are not permitted. - 7.
+All catchers or any player warming up a pitcher, during games or warm-ups, at any location must wear a full one-piece helmet/mask combination with a throat protector.

 SCHOOL NAME: COACH:

-OPPONENT: - ANIPVIVID XSIGNATURE OF OPPOSING
+OPPONENT: - 41: PV V D X SIGNATURE OF OPPOSING

 DATE: COACH: X

 NHIAA PITCHING LOG